juliuscc/semantic-release-slack-bot/README.md

 $ npm install semantic-release-slack-bot -D
 ```

+## Slack App/Webhook Usage

 The corresponding slack app has to be installed in your slack workspace as well.
 Follow the instructions under [configuration](#configuration) for more information.

-## Usage

 The plugin can be configured in the [**semantic-release** configuration file](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration):